The world of music/IEM's

 Something that not a lot of people may know is that bands usually have two sound engineers – the Front of House engineer, and the monitor mixer engineer.
 The front of house engineer is responsible for the “live” portion of the show – making it sound good to everyone who is in the crowd.
 The monitor mixer is the guy who’s responsible for making sure the band can hear what they want.

-In the 90's Alex Van Halen approached his monitor engineer, Jerry Harvey, during the practice sessions for their upcoming tour that the noise on stage was too much – between the massive volume from the stage monitors and the speakers from the insturments, it was getting difficult for the band members to communicate with one another, and there was concern that the volume was damaging his ears.
-Harvey began to look for a solution to solve the problem – eventually settling on a speaker from a pacemaker that were molded into the shape of the canals of the performer's ears.
+In the 90’s Alex Van Halen approached his monitor engineer, Jerry Harvey, during the practice sessions for their upcoming tour that the noise on stage was too much – between the massive volume from the stage monitors and the speakers from the instruments, it was getting difficult for the band members to communicate with one another, and there was concern that the volume was damaging his ears.
+Harvey began to look for a solution to solve the problem – eventually settling on a speaker from a hearing aid that were molded into the shape of the canals of the performer’s ears.
+(Interestingly enough, Wikipedia mentions that this was from a pacemaker, but, I didn’t know that pacemakers had speakers; speakers from a hearing aid make a little more sense based on the size of the drivers if you’ve ever looked closely at a clear pair of IE’s!)

 Word got around that Van Halen had these amazing monitors, and other bands – such as Skid Row and Engelbert Humperdinck – soon wanted their own monitors, paying Harvey $3,000 in cash for six pairs.
 Eventually, Harvey noticed that there was strong demand for these, and convinced his then wife to run the business for him.
 Eventually, they would split, and then move to Las Vegas independently to run the new company – Ultimate Ears – out of her house.